John Alexander Wilson (missionary): Work with the Church Missionary Society

 Wilson, his wife and their family sailed from London on 21 September 1832 on the convict ship Camden to Port Jackson, New South Wales, Australia, then they sailed on the Byron to the Bay of Islands, New Zealand, arriving on 11 April 1833.

 In 1833, he and William Thomas Fairburn, John Morgan and James Preece opened a mission station at Puriri on the Waihou River. and in 1834 Wilson and Rev. A. N. Brown established a mission station at Matamata.
 In 1835, Te Waharoa, the leader of the Ngāti Hauā iwi (Māori tribe) of the Matamata region, lead his warriors against neighbouring tribes to avenge the death of a relative, with the fighting, which continued into 1836, extended from Rotorua to Tauranga.
 On 5 January 1836 Wilson and William Wade went to Te Papa Mission, Tauranga.
 The same year Wilson and Thomas Chapman established a mission station in Rotorua.
 After a house at the Rotorua mission was ransacked, both the Rotorua mission and the Matamata mission were not considered safe and the wives of the missionaries were escorted to Puriri and Tauranga.
 Wilson and the other CMS missionaries attempted to bring peace to the belligerents.
 In late March 1836, a war party led by Te Waharoa arrived at Tauranga and the missionary families boarded the Columbine as a safety precaution on 31 March.
 They spend 1837 in the Bay of Islands, then returned to Tauranga in January 1838.
 In 1937 the missionaries at Te Papa Mission were the Rev. A. N. Brown, James Stack and Wilson.

 Anne Wilson died on 23 November 1838, leaving her four young sons, including John Wilson, to be brought up by their father.
 Anne Wilson was the first European person buried in the mission cemetery at Otamataha Pā.
-In 1840 Wilson established a mission station at Opotiki.
+In 1840 Wilson established a mission station at Ōpōtiki.

-In 1852 Wilson was appointed by the Central Committee of the CMS to the charge of the Auckland missionary district which extended from Whangarei to Taupo.
+In 1852 Wilson was appointed by the Central Committee of the CMS to the charge of the Auckland missionary district which extended from Whangārei to Taupō.
 He attended St John's College, Auckland.
 Wilson was ordained a deacon in 1852.